Bang Krabue, Bangkok: History

-The name "Bang Krabue" translates to "community of water buffaloes."
-Historically, this area was a hub for cattle trading.
-Ranchers from the northeastern region of Thailand, known in the Isan dialect as nai hoi (นายฮ้อย), would drive herds of cattle toward the city, stopping first at Saphan Khwai and then finalizing deals here.
-The Thai word krabue (กระบือ), meaning "water buffalo", is a loanword from the Khmer language krabei (ក្របី).
+"Bang Krabue" literally means "a community of water buffaloes."
+Historically, the area served as a hub for cattle trading.
+Ranchers from Thailand's northeastern region, known in the Isan dialect as nai hoi (นายฮ้อย), would drive their herds toward the city, stopping first at Saphan Khwai before finalizing their deals here.
+The Thai word krabue (กระบือ), meaning "water buffalo," is derived from the Khmer word krabei (ក្របី).

 Bang Krabue occupies a section of Samsen Road running along the Chao Phraya River toward Bang Sue, near the border with Nonthaburi Province.

-In the reign of King Rama V, Bang Krabue was a tambon (sub-district) with 13 muban (villages), administered under Bang Sue District in Phra Nakhon Province (modern-day Bangkok).
-The main transportation route at that time was the Khlong Bang Krabue canal, which connected the Chao Phraya River to the Khlong Prem Prachakon near the Bang Krabue temple bridge (Wat Bang Krabue).
+During the reign of King Rama V, Bang Krabue was a tambon (sub-district) comprising 13 muban (villages), under the administration of Bang Sue District in Phra Nakhon Province (present-day Bangkok).
+At the time, the primary transportation route was Khlong Bang Krabue, a canal linking the Chao Phraya River with Khlong Prem Prachakon near Wat Bang Krabue Bridge.

-During King Rama VI's reign, the area flourished with rice mills, ports, docks, and warehouses.
+During the reign of King Rama VI, the area flourished with rice mills, ports, docks, and warehouses.
 It was also the original site of the liquor factory owned by Phraya Bhirom Bhakdi, now known as Boon Rawd Brewery.
 In winter, the area would become a seasonal habitat for large flocks of migratory gulls from the Northern Hemisphere.

 Additionally, before 1968, Bang Krabue was served by two of Bangkok's tram lines, making it a key transport corridor of that era.